arangodb/docs/3.6/drivers/js-reference-collection-edge-collection.md

 ---
 layout: default
-description: The EdgeCollection API extends theCollection API with the following methods
+description: The EdgeCollection API extends the Collection API with the following methods
 ---
 # EdgeCollection API

 The _EdgeCollection API_ extends the